gitlabhq/gitlabhq/doc/user/project/integrations/prometheus.md

 >**Notes:**
 - [Introduced][ce-8935] in GitLab 9.0.
-- Parts of this integration require access to the GitLab server.
-If you don't have access but want to enable Prometheus integration, ask your administrator.

 GitLab offers powerful integration with [Prometheus] for monitoring your apps.
 Metrics are retrieved from the configured Prometheus server, and then displayed